 Cultures of overwork also led to undesirable results in South Korea and Japan.

+The most important aspects of a healthy work-life balance are, unsurprisingly, the amount of time people spend (not) at work and the time used on leisure and personal pursuits.
 The authors of the Better Life Index note that "evidence suggests that long work hours may impair personal health, jeopardise safety and increase stress."
-The Dutch are the people who enjoy the best work-life balance
+Italians are the people who enjoy the best work-life balance.